snoww/loa-logs/README.md

 You can support me directly by buying me a [coffee.](https://www.buymeacoffee.com/synow)

-You can also support LOA Details' Herysia's [Patreon.](https://patreon.com/Herysia)

 # FAQ
-#### Q: Meter window is missing / meter window is tiny

-A: Right-click the taskbar icon (located in the bottom right of your screen, next to the system time), click reset position, or load saved position.
-Adjust the size of the window and location, and then save the position.
+#### Q: METER NOT WORKING AFTER MAJOR PATCH!!!

+A: This is normal.
+The meter will not work after a major game patch.
+The game shuffles around the opcodes and packets every major patch, and the meter must be updated in order for it to work.
+Please wait patiently until the meter update is ready.
+If you keep meter open a pop-up should show up prompting you to update once it is released.

+#### Q: Missing `packet.dll`

+A: You need install Npcap.
+If you already have Npcap installed and error still shows, please uninstall it, and then reinstall the latest version using the link above.

 #### Q: Meter isn't detecting anything...

 A: There can be multiple reasons.
 Did you install Npcap?
-If that still doesn't work, enable raw socket mode by doing the following: *Settings > General > Un-check Auto Network Selection > Raw Socket*.
-You must restart the meter as admin.
+Are you using a VPN?
+Check the VPN section of the FAQ.
+If you're using ping reducers, please ask in the discord, invite link is below.

 #### Q: How to use ExitLag with LOA Logs?

 A: ExitLag recently updated their settings which changed how they redirect packets.
 Change your ExitLag settings to *Packet redirection method > Legacy - NDIS*.
 If that still doesn't work.
 Turn on raw socket by following the steps above.

+#### Q: How to use a traditional VPN with LOA Logs?

+A: Using traditional VPNs, NOT ping reducers like ExitLag and Mudfish, should work without changing any settings.
+If that doesn't work, turn off "Automatic Network Selection", and choose your VPN adapter manually in the list, should be named similar to "VPN_NAME adapter".
+If that still doesn't work, try turning on raw socket on.
+Remember you need to restart meter and go to character select everytime you change a setting.

+#### Q: Class not swapping or character name is stuck on the previous character

+A: Are you using raw socket?
+Raw socket is wonky and has frequent packet losses, and this occurs often during character swaps.
+If you can run the meter without raw socket then please turn it off.
+If your meter doesn't work without raw socket, then unfortunately the issue will persist.

 #### Q: Should I run it in a VM?

 A: Probably unnecessary.
 Meter is currently in a gray area by AGS, and they have not been banning any users for using it.

-#### Q: Missing `packet.dll`

-A: You need install Npcap.
-If you already have Npcap installed and error still shows, please uninstall it, and then reinstall the latest version using the link above.
+#### Q: Meter window is missing / meter window is tiny

+A: Right-click the taskbar icon (located in the bottom right of your screen, next to the system time), click reset position, or load saved position.
+Adjust the size of the window and location, and then save the position.

 #### Q: The installer crashes or takes forever to install